sreesh2411/Sentiment-Prediction-Streamlit/README.md

 <br>
 <hr>
 <br>
-Still currently working on improving the accuracy and apply predictions on texts extracted from URLs online.
+Still currently working on improving the accuracy and applying predictions on texts extracted from URLs online.